Lymah123/js-project-webpage-color-changing/README.md

 I read a blog on accessibility for developers.
 - D22.
 I learned kernel versus operating system and tools. by the Linux Foundation.
+- D23.
+I learned how to use Linux distributions (demo), sudo (lab), and software environments.